krimtonz/kz/USAGE.md

 * load position - set's link's position to the position saved in the current slot
 * next position - moves to the next position slot
 * prev position - moves to the previous position slot
-* skip cutscene - skips a cutscene, playing the next one if exists

 ## 6 Keyboard
 kz implements an on screen keyboard for easy text editing.
 There are a few shortcuts to make editing a bit faster.